 Total distributed: US $348 million

 Repayment rate: 99%

 Jobs created: 2.01 million

-Established in 2013, Hand in Hand Eastern Africa’s (HiH EA) EIF provides microloans, typically worth about US $120 each, to graduates of HiH’s skills training.
-Global accountancy firm Parker Randall independently evaluated the fund in December 2014, confirming an astonishing result: 100 percent repayment rates, across the board, for the entire duration of the EIF.
+Established in 2013, Hand in Hand Eastern Africa’s EIF provides microloans, typically worth about US $120 each, to graduates of our training component.
+Global accountancy firm Parker Randall independently evaluated the fund in December 2014, confirming a hugely affirming result: 95 percent repayment rates, across the board, for the entire duration of the EIF.

-Intense financial skills training and HiH EA’s strict system of group guarantees were credited with producing the result – impressive even in comparison to many Western funds.
+Intense financial skills training and our strict system of group guarantees were credited with producing the result – impressive even in comparison to many Western funds.
 In the UK, for example, the government’s Finance Guarantee Scheme for small-to-medium sized enterprises has a default rate of 11.9 percent.

 Jane Muindi, 59, joined Hand in Hand as a subsistence farmer.
 Having completed our training – covering savings management, enterprise development, financial management, value chain management and more – she emerged as an entrepreneur with a plan.
 What she lacked was capital.

 That was before she signed on to the Enterprise Incubation Fund.
 With her first two loans – worth KSH 15,000 (US $150) and KSH 10,000 (US $100); both paid off – Jane expanded her subsistence farm into a profitable business with mixed crops and multiple employees.
 With her third loan, worth KSH 25,000 (US $245), she started a general store selling her crops and other food.

 “I thank Hand in Hand Eastern Africa and my group for giving me the loans that I used to add stock of sugar, sodas drinking water and unga,” said Jane.
 “In a day, I make sales of KSH 700 (US $7) and my profit from this is KSH 300 (US $3).
 With my increased income I was able to take my child to college.”